Showing posts with label Tirupattur District. Show all posts

 --- கலிங்கத்துப்பரணி பாடல் எண் 117

-Usually Thoongu Thalai sacrifice to Goddess Kotravai will be for various reasons.
-The reasons may include, to get victory over the war, for the wellness of kings, or to get cured from deceases, etc,.
+Usually, Thoongu Thalai's sacrifice to Goddess Kotravai will be for various reasons.
+The reasons may include achieving victory in the war, for the wellness of kings, or getting cured of deceases, etc.

-The procedure adopted is, the tuft of the hero’s head will be tied to one end of the bamboo with flexibility called “Thalai Thoongu Nedumaram”.
-The head of the hero will be chopped off by a person and the head will be lifted in the space.
+The procedure adopted is that the tuft of the hero’s head will be tied to one end of the bamboo with flexibility called “Thalai Thoongu Nedumaram”.
+The head of the hero will be chopped off by a person, and the head will be lifted in the air.

-In this Thoongu thalai Hero stone is about 3.2 feet wide and 4 feet high in a small temple with two women sculptures, whose faces are turned right are installed.
-The hero is in sitting posture, keeping one leg folded and other leg knee in lifted condition ( Rajaleelasana ?).
-The left hand id on his raised knee and right hand is holding a sword.
-The head is shown with a gap of about 5 inches and tuft is tied to the bamboo.
-He is wearing an ornament in his neck and a half dress is shown below the waist.
+This Thoongu thalai Hero stone is about 3.2 feet wide and 4 feet high in a small temple with two women sculptures, whose faces are turned right are installed.
+The hero is in a sitting posture, keeping one leg folded and the other leg knee in lifted condition (Rajaleelasana ?).
+The left hand is on his raised knee, and the right hand is holding a sword.
+The head is shown with a gap of about 5 inches, and the tuft is tied to the bamboo.
+He is wearing an ornament on his neck, and a half dress is shown below the waist.

-Chozha King Parantaka-I ‘s 7th year rule, inscription is inscribed on the top of this Thoongu Thalai Hero Stone.
+During Chozha King Parantaka-I ‘s 7th year rule, an inscription was inscribed on the top of this Thoongu Thalai Hero Stone.
 The inscription reads as...

 1.ஸ்வஸ்தி ஸ்ரீ கோப்பரி கேசர பன்மற்கு